-1 Reconciliation Committee is developing areas of 2 reconciliation by splitting the 94 calls to action into four areas of historical, social, political, and business.
-3 And then there are subcommittees formed within those four 4 5 areas.
+1 Reconciliation Committee is developing areas of 2 reconciliation by splitting the 94 calls to action into 3 four areas of historical, social, political, and business.
+4 And then there are subcommittees formed within those four 5 areas.
 So that's our approach to the TRC recommendations.
 6 Next slide.
 And these are some of the 7 activities that the committee has done.
 Public education, 8 engagement events, representation at local, provincial, 9 and national events.
-Ongoing work towards reconciliation -- truth and reconciliation.
-Work by the local museum and 10 11 library.
+Ongoing work towards reconciliation 10 truth and reconciliation.
+Work by the local museum and 11 library.
 There's also a Wawatay monthly municipal radio 12 show, and recently a standing with the Missing and 13 Murdered Indigenous Women and Girls.
 14 Slide 19.
 Now, we need to tell you about 15 Equay-wuk Women's Group.
 And this is the group that I've 16 been working with for the last 20 years.
 Where next year, 17 we will be in our 30th year of operation as a incorporated 18 charitable organization.
 We are an independent women's 19 group, so we don't belong to any provincial group.
 We 20 don't belong to the national women's groups.
-We're just, 21 kind of, on our own.
-We service 31 First Nations 22 communities.
-And we have different programs, such as --23 such as the one I work for, which is Building Aboriginal 24 Women's Leadership.
-It's funded by the Government of 25 Ontario.
-I also do the acting director role because we

-1 don't have any core funding, so we don't -- we can't pay 2 for a director.
-So anyway, some of the topics that we 3 have are family violence, parenting, the leadership, the 4 youth, the Elder's projects, the addictions.
-We have an 5 employment skills training program, which runs two or 6 three times a year.
-And we also have the families of 7 missing and murdered Indigenous women and girls.
+We're just, kind of, on our own.
+We service 31 First Nations communities.
+And we have different programs, such as -- such as the one I work for, which is Building Aboriginal don't have any core funding, so we don't -- we can't pay for a director.
+So anyway, some of the topics that we have are family violence, parenting, the leadership, the youth, the Elder's projects, the addictions.
+We have an employment skills training program, which runs two or three times a year.
+And we also have the families of missing and murdered Indigenous women and girls.